ONLINE END-USER SOFTWARE SUBSCRIPTION AGREEMENT

 EXCEPT IN THE CASE OF CLIENT PAYMENT OBLIGATIONS, it is the intention of all parties that no dispute under this Agreement or with respect to relationship between parties will be the subject of any court action or litigation in the local, state, or federal judicial system.
 Any controversy, claim or dispute arising out of or relating to the performance, construction, interpretation or enforcement of this Agreement, including disputes as to the scope of this section shall, if not resolved through good faith negotiations between the parties will be subject to mediation and arbitration.

 The parties recognize that the problem resolution processes of mediation and arbitration are appropriate and preferable to resolve issues between the parties.
 If any party hereto wishes to resolve an issue under or relating to this Agreement, then such party must give notice of a request for mediation to the other parties, which notice shall set forth the names of not less than three (3) mediators from the panel of the American Arbitration Association or other mutually agreed upon alternative dispute resolution service.
-If CLIENT sends the notice initiating mediation, the place of such mediation shall be in the Alameda County, California or in the county of the primary U.S. business address of PRACTICESUITE.
-If PRACTICESUITE sends the notice initiating mediation, the place of mediation shall be the county of the primary business address of the CLIENT.
+The place of such mediation shall be in the Alameda County, California or in the county of the primary U.S. business address of PRACTICESUITE.
 The party receiving such notice shall agree upon one or more such mediators with ten (10) days of receipt of such notice and a mediation will be scheduled as soon as feasible between the parties and their respective advisors, and the parties and their advisors will cooperate fully with respect to sharing of information and attendance at meetings in order to seek resolution.
 If resolution of the matters between the parties cannot be resolved in mediation within thirty (30) days of the selection of a mediator by the party receiving such notice, then the matter shall be presented to formal arbitration pursuant to the rules utilized by the American Arbitration Association or by an alternative dispute resolution selected by an arbitrator selected from such service’s panel agreed upon by the parties or, if the parties are unable to agree upon an arbitrator within ten (10) days of the completion of mediation, by a panel of three (3) arbitrators from such panel selected by such service’s administrator.
 Arbitration shall take place in the venue in which the mediation shall have occurred as soon as possible and the decision of the arbitrator panel shall be binding upon the parties for all purposes.
 Each party shall bear its own expenses in connection with the arbitration and mediation.
 It is the intention of the parties that this Agreement shall be construed and interpreted in a fair and equitable manner based upon the facts and circumstances of the parties taking into account the present intention of the parties to have a fair and equitable agreement under the terms and conditions set forth in this Agreement.

-Payment Dispute: In the case of payment disputes only, PracticeSuite shall be entitled to all out of pocket costs including attorney fees, collection fees, interests (maximum as permitted by the law), and any and all costs incurred to collect the outstanding payments as per the section 24 of this Agreement.
+Payment Dispute: In the case of payment disputes only, PRACTICESUITE shall be entitled to all out of pocket costs including attorney fees, collection fees, interests (maximum as permitted by the law), and any and all costs incurred to collect the outstanding payments.

 This Agreement is not to be construed against the drafting party.